Emergency Pet Facility

 Up to 70% of domestic violence victims report having a pet.
 Abusers threaten, injure, and at times kill pets in order to control their victims and to create an environment of fear within the home.
-Approximately 48% of women have refused to leave a dangerous situation for fear of their pets’ safety.
-DVIP is the only domestic violence program in Iowa that has an organized safe pet program.
+Approximately 50% of women have refused to leave a dangerous situation for fear of their pets’ safety.
+DVIP is one of two domestic violence programs in Iowa that has an organized safe pet program.

-Over the past 15 years DVIP has raised funds and recruited community support to foster and provide critical resources (medical/food) to pets.
-In the past year we have fostered 2 horses, 1 donkey, 1 potbelly pig and 8 piglets, 3 rats, 1 snake, 1 bearded dragon, 1 rabbit, 12 cats and 7 dogs.
+Over the past 15 years, DVIP has raised funds and recruited community support to foster and provide critical resources (medical/food) to pets.
+DVIP has facilitated the fostering of horses, a donkey, pigs, rats, snakes, bearded dragons, rabbits, and of course cats and dogs.

-Many times our volunteer foster partners work with our families to make sure they see their pets throughout their stay in shelter, but this doesn’t replace being with your pet when you leave your home.
+Many times our volunteer foster partners work with our families in crisis to make sure they see their pets throughout their stay in the shelter, but this doesn’t replace being with your pet when you leave your home.

-In November we were awarded a national grant from RedRover to expand our support services.
-It is our goal to provide kennel services on premises, because we understand the therapeutic value of families and pets staying together when they are in crisis.
+In 2015, DVIP was awarded a national grant from RedRover to expand our support services.
+This funding helped us realize our goal of providing kennel services in our emergency shelter.
+DVIP staff and our Board of Directors understand the therapeutic value of families and pets staying together when they are in crisis.

-We will maintain our foster program, but by adding kennels we provide flexibility and a unique support.
+We have maintained our foster program, but by adding kennels we provide flexibility and unique support.
 Our partners have been fantastic in preparing for this change.
-With the funds from RedRover, we will purchase the cat havens, outdoor kennels, appropriate flooring, venting and bathing units.
+With the funds from RedRover, we purchased the small pet havens, appropriate flooring, venting and bathing units.

-The Iowa City Animal Care & Adoption Center will be assisting with training our staff and volunteers committed to Cooper’s House.
-We have also recruited local veterinarians that will provide medical screening of pets coming into shelter.
+The Iowa City Animal Care & Adoption Center assisted with training our staff and volunteers who are committed to Cooper’s House.
+We also recruited local veterinarians that provide medical screening of pets coming into the shelter free of charge.